 Raheemah Abdulaleem, Esq.

-Ms. Raheemah Abdulaleem, Esq. is currently the Chair of KARAMAH: Muslim Women Lawyers for Human Rights.
-Prior to assuming the role of Chair, Ms. Abdulaleem served as President of KARAMAH.
+Ms. Raheemah Abdulaleem, Esq. is currently a member of the Board of Directors of KARAMAH: Muslim Women Lawyers for Human Rights.
+Prior to assuming her current role on the Board, Ms. Abdulaleem served as Chair and as President of KARAMAH.

 Ms. Abdulaleem earned her Juris Doctorate from Harvard Law School and received a Bachelor of Arts degree from Yale University.
 While at Harvard Law School, Ms. Abdulaleem was a student attorney at the Harvard Legal Aid Bureau and she served as an editor on the Harvard Civil Rights-Civil Liberties Law Review.

 In addition to being an experienced litigator, Ms. Abdulaleem is also a role model and spokesperson for tolerance, diversity and commitment to her community.
 As one of the most senior African American Muslim women attorneys working in the federal government, Ms. Abdulaleem was selected to serve on a panel discussion at the White House for Muslim Women Emerging Leaders.
 Ms. Abdulaleem is routinely asked to speak to new lawyers and law students about her experiences in the public and private sector, the challenges she has faced as a racial and religious minority and the tools she has used to overcome those challenges.

 Ms. Abdulaleem lives with her two children in Kensington, MD, a Washington, D.C. suburb.